 In 2007, for the first time in the world, it was possible in Estonia to vote online for parliamentary elections.
 A total of 30 275 out of 940 000 registered voters used that opportunity and cast their ballots via the Internet.
 The i-voting system is gaining popularity.
 In 2009 for the European Parliament elections 58 669 voters used i-voting, which is 15% of all the people who voted.
 In the local government council elections in October 2009, a total of 104 413 persons used i-voting.
-The percentage of e-votes among all the votes cast was 15.7%.
+The percentage of i-votes among all the votes cast was 15.7%.
 The new record for i-votes was set during the parliamentary elections in March 2011, when 140 846 people cast their votes electronically, which is 24.3% of all the people who voted.
 In 2014 European Parliament elections, a third of voters participated in elections over the Internet – from 98 different countries.

 Internet voting is meant to supplement, not to replace, the traditional methods of voting.
 The idea is to give voters the possibility to vote from the location of their choice (home or office), without the necessity of going to the polling station.
 Therefore remote voting is used.

 Estonia takes the security of Internet voting very seriously.
 Voting over the Internet is as secure as ballot voting.
 A variety of technical, administrative, legal and other measures are used to safeguard the integrity of the system and most importantly the security and secrecy of the votes.